CCRAN November 14

 Dr. Pashtoon M. Kasi, MD, MS

-Dr. Jose Perea, MD, Ph.D.
+Dr. José Perea, MD, Ph.D.

-Chief, Department of Surgery, Vithas Arturo Soria University Hospital; Professor of Surgery, European University of Madrid; PrincipalInvestigator, Institute of Biomedical Research of Salamanca
+Chief, Department of Surgery, Vithas Arturo Soria University Hospital; Professor of Surgery, European University of Madrid; Principal Investigator, Institute of Biomedical Research of Salamanca

 1:30 p.m. – 2:30 p.m.

-Streamlining Younger Cancer Patients’ Clinical Care pathways: The Value of Advanced Biomarker Testing
+Streamlining Younger Cancer Patients’ Clinical Care Pathways: The Value of Advanced Biomarker Testing

 A cancer diagnosis for adults under 50 carries unique challenges due to their various life demands.
 Streamlining cancer care trajectories improves patients’ care experiences and quality of life, reduces the societal burden of disease, and reduces healthcare costs.
 Precision diagnostics and treatment, enabled by advanced biomarker testing such as comprehensive genomic profiling (CGP), offers the potential to streamline care by enhancing treatment decisions.
 Access to CGP in Canada is limited, however, and not yet accepted as standard care.
 This session highlights the systemic barriers hindering streamlined cancer care in the Canadian healthcare landscape from the clinical, patient, and systems perspective, and examines the value of advanced biomarker testing in optimizing cancer care pathways for early age onset cancer patients.